Hypertrophic Cardiomyopathy in Patients of Advanced Age

 Clinical Topics: Anticoagulation Management, Arrhythmias and Clinical EP, Cardiac Surgery, Geriatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and Atrial Fibrillation, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and Heart Failure, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Heart Transplant, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Magnetic Resonance Imaging

-Keywords: Aged, Atrial Fibrillation, Biological Markers, Cause of Death, Cardiomyopathy, Hypertrophic, Comorbidity, Coronary Artery Disease, Death, Sudden, Cardiac, Defibrillators, Implantable, Gadolinium, Heart Failure, Heart Transplantation, Hypertrophy, Hypothermia, Induced, Life Expectancy, Magnetic Resonance Imaging, Out-of-Hospital Cardiac Arrest, Postoperative Complications, Prevalence, Primary Prevention, Stroke, Syncope, Tachycardia, Ventricular, Ventricular Fibrillation, Warfarin, Geriatrics
+Keywords: Aged, Atrial Fibrillation, Biomarkers, Cause of Death, Cardiomyopathy, Hypertrophic, Comorbidity, Coronary Artery Disease, Death, Sudden, Cardiac, Defibrillators, Implantable, Gadolinium, Heart Failure, Heart Transplantation, Hypertrophy, Hypothermia, Induced, Life Expectancy, Magnetic Resonance Imaging, Out-of-Hospital Cardiac Arrest, Postoperative Complications, Prevalence, Primary Prevention, Stroke, Syncope, Tachycardia, Ventricular, Ventricular Fibrillation, Warfarin, Geriatrics

 < Back to Listings